nikola04/patak-os/README.md

 # Run
 ### QEMU:
 To run make sure you have installed QEMU and cros compilers from Makefile.
-There is script in Makefile for runing image so just run:
+To start(compile and run) image just execute:
 ```
-$ make & make qemu
+$ make qemu
 ```

 # Scripts